awsdocs/aws-secrets-manager-docs/doc_source/manage_update-secret.md

-# Modifying a secret<a name="manage_update-secret"></a>
+# Modify a secret<a name="manage_update-secret"></a>

 You can modify some parts of a secret after you create it: the description, resource\-based policy, the encryption key, and tags\.
 You can also change the encrypted secret value; however, we recommend you use rotation to update secret values that contain credentials\.
 Rotation updates both the secret in Secrets Manager and the credentials on the database or service\.
 This keeps the secret automatically synchronized so when clients request a secret value, they always get a working set of credentials\.
-For more information, see [Rotating your AWS Secrets Manager secrets](rotating-secrets.md)\.
+For more information, see [Rotate your AWS Secrets Manager secrets](rotating-secrets.md)\.

 **To update a secret \(console\)**